julzaza/wildwitchherbs/_posts/2026-01-17-womens-herbs-life-stages-folk-medicine.md

 ---

 Note: This post documents historical and folklore practices.
-It is not amedical advice.
+It is not medical advice.

 ---